sciZer0/7/v/README.md

 * funding coordinating protocol maintenance and upgrades, incl. funding additional external developers and auditors to test and find exploit
 * funding documentation and research.

-*Treasury funds, theoretically, might be formed up the same way.*
+*Treasury funds, theoretically, might also be formed up the same way.*